Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The cleaning algivorous crew is not strictly freshwater species.

-Algal spores can have an outbreak in a saltwater environment as well, so nature has taken care of that too.
+Algal spores can also cause an outbreak in a saltwater environment, so nature has taken care of that, too.

 No matter your fish tank setup of choice – freshwater planted, saltwater FOWLR, etc. – there’s probably an algae-eating critter that will work best for your problem.

-Author’s note: Remember that the gallon capacity and size of your aquarium plays a role in your choice.
-Some algae eaters will remain small whereas others will grow quite large.
+Author’s note: Remember that your aquarium’s gallon capacity and size affect your choice.
+Some algae eaters will remain small, whereas others will grow quite large.
 I made sure to recommend both big and tiny species on this list.

-Anyway, what are the fish or other aquatic inhabitants that will definitely eat algae in an aquarium?
+Anyway, what fish or other aquatic inhabitants will eat algae in an aquarium?

-Let Aquanswers show and help you with picking the right one for your setup.
+Let Aquanswers show and help you pick the right one for your setup.

 Before I move on to my top selections I need to make sure that you understand the nature of algae.

-Often times the nutrient imbalance occurs in new aquariums, which is when algal spores explode and take over.
+Oftentimes, when a nutrient imbalance occurs in new aquariums, algal spores explode and take over.

-Research shows that in excessive amounts it can actually be harmful to aquatic life.
+Research shows that in excessive amounts, it can be harmful to aquatic life.

-It has also been documented that microalgal blooms are not safe for your skin and us aquarists often put our hands in the aquarium water.
+It has also been documented that microalgal blooms are unsafe for your skin and us aquarists often put our hands in the aquarium water.

 In some cases, you end up with hair algae or Black beard algae.
-These are the toughest to remove, be it with the aid of algae-eating fish or not.
+These are the toughest to remove, whether with the aid of algae-eating fish or not.

-There are plenty of factors that you have control over and that you should get familiar with to make sure you’re on the right side of the battlefield.
+There are plenty of factors you need to have control over and that you should get familiar with to make sure you’re on the right side of the battlefield.

-I’ve described them all in a detailed guide that concerns black beard algae removal, which is the most difficult one to get rid of (visit the link to learn more).
+I’ve described them all in a detailed guide concerning black beard algae removal, which is the most difficult one to eliminate (visit the link to learn more).

-There I go really deep and share some unpopular gems that might be worth checking before you proceed to choose an algae-grazing species.
+There, I go deep and share some unpopular gems that might be worth checking before proceeding to choose an algae-grazing species.

-For example, if the pH levels in your planted tank have risen since the algae’s appearance, this is a sign that there’s a lack of CO2 in there.
+For example, if the pH levels in your planted tank have risen since the algae’s appearance, this is a sign that there’s a lack of CO2.
 This, in turn, will make the hair algae hard and unappetizing for fish.

 Some of these species are classified as omnivores so the occasional frozen worm should be thrown in, as well.
-Do your research on your choice, before introducing an algae-focused eater to the aquarium.
+Research your choice before introducing an algae-focused eater to the aquarium.

 Clean your aquarium for good with these TOP-performing hair algae eaters